Computerized vs. Mechanical Sewing Machines

 How Mechanical and Computerized Sewing Machines sew

-On both types of machine, the fabric is automatically advanced, and the needle moved in the right direction to form the desired stitches.
+On both types of machines, the fabric is automatically advanced, and the needle moved in the right direction to form the desired stitches.
 However, there is a difference in the control of the sewing process on both machines.
-On a mechanical machine, you’ll have to manually guide the fabric along the feed dogs as you sew.
-You control the sewing speed with a foot pedal.
-A computerized sewing machine has automatic processes which control functions such as speed.
+On a mechanical machine, you’ll have to manually guide the fabric across the feed dogs as you sew.
+You control the sewing speed with a foot pedal or a speed control button.
+A computerized sewing machine has automatic processes that control functions such as speed.
 There is also a fabric guidance system that ensures your stitches are straight and even.
 Making a buttonhole with a computerized sewing machine can be as simple as pressing a button.

 Needle positioning on a mechanical and Computerized Sewing Machines

-The position of the needle when the machine comes to a stop is a major factor in determining the strength of your stitches.
+The position of the needle when the machine comes to a stop can determine the strength of your stitches.
 If the needle stops in the up position, the fabric can move around and weaken your last made stitch.
-Ideally, you want the needle to stop in the down position which holds the fabric in place and allows you to turn it without weakening the stitch.
+Ideally, you want the needle to stop in the down position, which holds the fabric in place and allows you to turn it without weakening the stitch.
 In mechanical machines, you’ll have to press the foot pedal carefully to stop the needle in the down position before turning the fabric.
-Computerized sewing machines often have a feature known as the “needle up/down” selector.
-The user can set this to always automatically stop the needle in the down or up position.
+Most computerized sewing machines often have a feature known as the “needle up/down” selector.
+The user can set this to stop the needle in the down or up position automatically when you stop sewing.
 This is a convenient feature that reduces errors and loose stitches.